aws-solutions/media-insights-on-aws/README.md

 Region| Launch
 ------|-----
 US East (Virgina) | [![Launch in us-east-1](doc/images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=mie&templateURL=https://rodeolabz-us-east-1.s3.amazonaws.com/media-insights-solution/v0.1.0/cf/media-insights-stack.template)

 # Usage

 ###  Sample application

 ![](doc/images/MIEDemo.gif)

-The Media Insights sample application runs an MIE workflow that contains many of the ML content analysis services available on AWS and stores them in a search engine for easy exploration.
+The Media Insights sample application lets you upload videos, images, audio and text files for content analysis and add the results to a collection that can be searched to find media that has attributes you are looking for.
+It runs an MIE workflow that extracts insights using many of the ML content analysis services available on AWS and stores them in a search engine for easy exploration.
 A web based GUI is used to search and visualize the resulting data along-side the input media.
-Analysis and transformations included in this application include:
+The analysis and transformations included in MIE workflw for this application include:

-* **AWS MediaConvert** to separate a video package into video and audio tracks for downstream analysis.
+* Proxy encode of videos and separation of video and audio tracks using **AWS MediaConvert**.
-* **AWS Rekognition** computer vision to identify objects, celebrities, people, faces and moderated content.
-* **AWS Transcribe** to convert speech in audio to text.
+* Object, scene, and activity detection in images and video using **AWS Rekognition**.
+* Celebrity detection in images and video using **AWS Rekognition**
+* Face search from a collection of known faces in images and video using **AWS Rekognition**
+* Facial analysis to detect facial features and faces in images and videos to determine things like happiness, age range, eyes open, glasses, facial hair, etc. In video, you can also measure how these things change over time, such as constructing a timeline of the emotions expressed by an actor.
+From **AWS Rekognition**.
+* Unsafe content detection using **AWS Rekognition**.
+Identify potentially unsafe or inappropriate content across both image and video assets.
+* Convert speech to text from audio and video assets using **AWS Transcribe**.
-* **AWS Translate** to translate text to new languages.
+* Convert text from one language to another uing **AWS Translate**.
+* Identify entities in text using **AWS Comprehend**.
-* **AWS Comprehend** to identify key phrases and entitites that occur in the audio of the video.
+* Identify key phrases in text using **AWS Comprehend**

 Data are stored in AWS Elasticsearch search engine and can be retrieved using Lucene queries in the Collection view search page.

 ### Example use cases for Media Insights Engine